Mixture priors for replication studies: Discussion

 The mixture prior approach we developed presents some similarities with two well-established methods in the replication setting -- power priors \citep{pawel2023power} and hierarchical models \citep{bayarri_2002a,bayarri_2002b,Pawel_Held_2020}.
-All three approaches exhibit similar strengths in assessing differences between original and replication studies providing valuable inferences that complement each other.
+All three approaches exhibit similar strengths in assessing differences between original and replication studies, providing valuable inferences that complement each other.
 Analogously to the heterogeneity variance and the power parameter, the mixture weight $\omega$ controls the degree of compatibility between the original and replication studies.
-Nevertheless, we think that our approach has some practical advantages.
-First, the mixture weight parameter $\omega$ seems to be a more straightforward and intuitive discounting measure, making this approach more accessible for the analysts.
-Second, the inherent structure of the mixture prior provides computational advantages.
+Nevertheless, our approach offers some advantages.
+First, we believe that the mixture weight parameter $\omega$ provides a more straightforward and intuitive discounting measure compared to the power parameter used in the power prior approach, making this approach more accessible for analysts.
+Second, the inherent structure of the proposed mixture prior provides methodological advantages over power priors, particularly concerning hypothesis testing for determining how much original and replicated data should be pooled.
+Specifically, our approach avoids the risk of generating an improper prior when testing consistency between original and replication studies.
+Third, the mixture prior also has some computational advantages.
 Notably, the calculation of the marginal likelihood in the random weight scenario is similar to that in the fixed weight scenario, with the only difference being the replacement of the fixed weight with the expected weight over the prior, which is computationally advantageous.
 This is particularly evident when compared to the computationally-prohibitive normalizing constant of the normalized power prior \citep{Lesaffre2024}.
-Finally, when multiple original studies are involved, our mixture prior approach may facilitates their inclusion into the analysis.
+Finally, when multiple original studies are involved, our mixture prior approach may facilitate their inclusion in the analysis.
 Specifically, this can be achieved by using two or more informative components derived from the original studies, along with a non-informative component.